 I want to start with an exception to my usual lens set-up.
 White Wave was shot with a 24-70mm f/2.8 at 24mm.
 It was the only lens I brought with me when I was recently hiking in the White Sands Desert.
 Packing light was important because I planned to move fast to find the exact image I pre-visualized.
 The focal lens of choice for this photo was 24mm.
 The photo could have been also achieved with the 16-35mm.
 I was looking for a long sweeping line across the frame, a lot of depth, and, most importantly, no reference of size.
 A wide field of view rendered this vision perfectly because it enchanted the depth in my nature photo.

-If there is one takeaway I want you to bring home from this article is the following: zoom with your feet, not with your lens.
-I always select my focal length before setting up the camera as a consequence of the choices of composition I’m about to make and the final look of the image.
-Then I move around to fine tune the composition.
+If there is one takeaway I want you to bring home from this article is the following: compose with your feet, not with your lens.
+I always select my focal length of the lens based on my choice of photography composition I’m about to make and the final look of the image.
+Then I move around to fine tune my photography composition.

 Keeping to this “rule” fortifies your discipline and ultimately, greatly improves your photos.